creare-com/podpac/doc/source/user/pipelines.md

    - `"plugin": "path.to.myplugin", "node": "mymodule.MyCustomNode"` is equivalent to `from path.to.myplugin.mymodule import MyCustomNode`.
    - `"plugin": "myplugin", "node": "MyCustomNode"` is equivalent to `from myplugin import MyCustomNode`

-## Output Definitions
+## Output Definition

-An output definition defines a type of output, the nodes to output, and other parameters such as output location.
-Outputs are not required, but each output definition should contain a list of one or more nodes (by name) to output.
+The output definition defines the node to output and, optionally, an output mode along with associated parameters.
+If an output definition is not supplied, the last defined node *nodes* is used.

-Podpac provides several output types: *file*, *image*, *ftp*, and *aws*.
+Podpac provides several output types: *file* and *image*.
 Currently custom output types are not supported.

 ### Common Attributes

+ * `node`: The nodes to output. *(list, required)*
- * `mode`: The output type, options are 'file', 'image', 'ftp', and 'aws'. *(string, required)*
+ * `mode`: The output mode, options are 'none' (default), 'file', 'image'. *(string, optional)*

- * `nodes`: The nodes to output. *(list, required)*
+## None (default)

+No additional output.
+The output will be returned from the `Pipeline.execute` method.

 ## Files